Google's E-E-A-T Update: What Service Businesses Missed

 [The Google Local Pack Algorithm: What Actually Moves You Up](/blog/the-google-local-pack-algorithm-what-actually-moves-you-up) breaks down exactly how Google weighs these experience signals against traditional ranking factors.

-What Local Businesses Missed
+## What Service Businesses Missed

 The biggest miss was treating online content like anonymous marketing material instead of professional documentation.
 Before E-E-A-T, you could publish a "Complete Guide to Dental Implants" without attribution and rank well based on keywords and backlinks.